Milk Into Cheese

 Sassafras, that most delicious natural ingredient that used to make up root beer and was enjoyed by our ancestors for centuries—science data decided it’s a carcinogen and it gets stripped from the marketplace for half a century.
 Then the data decides, oops, nevermind.
 Then they decide it makes an awesome illegal street drug known by “Ecstasy” aficionados as “Sass” and it’s then highly processed active ingredients are exploited by twisted chemists and greedy marketers and pushed on curious kids around the world.
 Thanks, again, Science!

 So, forgive me when I heard for the first time the panicked cries about the poisonous pokeweed I had to roll my eyes a little.
 I heard repeated the usual crazy as I tried to research it myself—the ranchers trying in vain to eradicate it permanently before it kills all their cattle; the dying children whose dumbass parents didn’t perform the proper ceremonial procedures before consuming; the dead chickens who consumed the poisoned berries, etc. All nonsense.
 We’ve never had a chicken or any other animal fall ill from this ubiquitous ‘weed’.
-The four-legged show no interest in it and the birds, wild and domesticated, love the berries at the end of summer when little else is available for them.
+The four-legged graze on it and the birds, wild and domesticated, love the berries at the end of summer when little else is available for them.

 And, it is the most delicious green I’ve ever tasted, no exaggeration.